vanessabau/Psychic-Game/README.md

 Most of the game I was able to adjust to reflect the needed parameters.
 The elements that are proving challenging are below.

 CHALLENGES
-* I am having trouble resetting the guesses after the user guesses incorrectly 9 times.
+* I had trouble resetting the guesses after the user guesses incorrectly 9 times.
+My tutor helped me update my if/else statement to check before running if the user has guesses left.
+By starting with this checking method if there were guesses left it ran through the comparison - if there were no guesses left the resetGuesses function is called.
-* I am also having trouble displaying all 9 of the user's guesses.
-Right now I can only display one user guess at a time.
+* I also had trouble displaying all 9 of the user's guesses.
+My tutor helped me create an adiitional variable updatingUserGuess and add it to my userGuess variable so with a += and again with a " ," to display all the user gueses with spaces and commas.
+This was also added to my resetGuesses function so that the list of user guesses resets with the game.
-* I will be asking my tutor for help on these two facets.
+* We (the tutor and I) used information from stack overflow to help see how to add characters to a string to display ther user guesses.

 Reference to Rock Paper Scissors game activity: (https://vanessabau.github.io/RPS-game/023-rpsgame-Activity)